 This may mean complete rest, or active rest.
 Continuing with normal training will increase pain and inflammation and prevent your foot from healing.

-This will raise and support the forefoor arch and spread your metatarsal bones.
+This raises and supports the forefoot arch and spreads your metatarsal bones.
 As a result, this increases space for the nerve and releases pressure, reducing pain and allowing your foot to heal.

 Orthotic inserts may be required to correct any biomechanical dysfunction of the foot.
 In particular, if your foot overpronates or rolls in too much then this will flatten your arch.

 A doctor, physiotherapist or podiatrist may prescribe anti-inflammatory medication such as ibuprofen.